Financial Poise

 How Does the Average Investor Invest in Private Equity?

-But what about average investors (especially those nearing retirement) who need access to the diversification benefits and return potential that private markets offer?
-What types of private equity investments are available for them?
-Will smaller, retirement-minded investors be able to invest in private equity assets on a tax-advantaged basis?
+What about average investors (especially those nearing retirement) who need access to the diversification benefits and return potential that private markets offer?
+Will smaller, retirement-minded, and average investors be able to invest in private equity assets on a tax-advantaged basis?

 Fortunately, private equity and start-up investments are no longer exclusive to the top 1% of the wealthy.
-While it may be beneficial to be wealthy for some investment opportunities, there are many opportunities that are more affordable.
+While it may be beneficial to be wealthy for some investment opportunities, there are many more affordable opportunities.
 Innovations in fintech and healthcare are likely to keep the private equity momentum going.

 Below are a few examples of how to invest in private companies if you are a non-accredited investor.